jamiecaesar/securecrt-tools/README.md

 4) Find the output file in the directory specified in the "script_settings.json" file.

-**After the first attempt at running a script with SecureCRT, a file named "script_settings.json" will be created.
+**After the first attempt at running a script with SecureCRT, a JSON file named `script_settings.json` will be created.
 You will need to modify this file to select the default location for script outputs if you don't like the default value.**

 The output files are automatically named based on the hostname of the device connected to.
 This name is taken from the prompt of the device, so these scripts will work whether you are directly connected, or connected via a jumpbox or other intermediate device.